dice-project/DICE-Deployment-Service/doc/AdminGuide.md

 ### Monitoring inputs

 DICE TOSCA Library has integrated support for application monitoring.
-In order to use monitoring, we must have access to Dmon server that applications will report to.
-Setting up Dmon server is out of scope for this document.
-Consult [monitoring tool documentation][dmon-docs] for more information about Dmon.
+In order to use monitoring, we must have access to DICE Monitoring server that applications will report to.
+Setting up DICE Deployment Service server is out of scope for this document.
+Consult

-Pieces of configuration data that we need from Dmon are:
+[monitoring tool documentation][dmon-docs] for more information about DICE Monitoring Service.

+When installing Cloudify and DICE Deployment Service, these inputs are present, but are set to a generic value.
+Once DICE Deployment Service is set up at a known internal address, update the following items in the `dds_inputs.json`:

   * `dmon_address`: Main dmon address (eg. 10.50.51.4:5001).
   * `logstash_graphite_address`: Graphite address (eg. 10.50.51.4:5002).